Saacman/tae/docs/linux/wsl_w11.md

 nav_order: 2
 ---

-# Installing WSL2 on Windows 11
+# Installing WSL 2 on Windows 11
 {: .no_toc }

 ## Table of contents